 As with every other sales role, you want your SDRs to possess the skills they’ll need to seize success and improve your results.

-Here’s a closer look at the key skills your SDRs will need to bring to the table and cultivate as they keep growing and getting results for your business.
+Here’s a closer look at the essential skills your SDRs will need to bring to the table and cultivate as they keep growing and getting results for your business.

-Your SDRs are going to spend the vast majority of their time communicating with either leads or other sales reps of your sales team.
-It’s critical for you to have great written and verbal communication skills, in order to satisfy the needs of those two groups.
+Your SDRs will spend the vast majority of their time communicating with either leads or other sales reps of your sales team.
+It’s critical for you to have great written and verbal communication skills, to satisfy the needs of those two groups.

-On the other hand, your SDRs need to internally relay important information.
+On the other hand, your SDRs need to relay important information internally.
 They also have to be 100% accurate when they share that information.
 If something gets lost in translation, your company could miss out on an opportunity.

 Time management skills